Best Raspberry Pi Projects: 10 sweet bakes to try today

 Well now, thanks to the Raspberry Pi Zero – plus a touchscreen, a few magnets, some LEDs and some software wizardry – you can play against a computer on a real wooden board.

-It uses an open source chess engine called Stockfish, which allows players to choose the difficulty level – novice to grandmaster – and set the personality of the opponent, as well as register all of the moves.
+It uses an open-source chess engine called Stockfish, which allows players to choose the difficulty level – novice to grandmaster – and set the personality of the opponent, as well as register all of the moves.

 Each piece has a magnet connected to the bottom, which tracks it from the beginning of the game.
 The computer responds by lighting an LED under the piece it wishes to move, as well as the square to which it wishes to move it to.

-This isn't an easy build but any stretch of the imagination, but you can find the instructions here.
+This isn't an easy build by any stretch of the imagination, but you can find the instructions here.

 4) Kodi media centre